-What are Sight Words and How do you Help Your Child Master Them?
+What are Sight Words: How to Help Your Child Master Them

 When it comes to reading, some words are easier than others to sound out and read aloud.
 However, sight words can be hard to decipher and recognize, but they are critical for children to know to improve their reading skills.